shinokada/vimnotes/notes/Practical Vim notes.md

 ## Inserting unusual characters
 Tip 18

-# Practical Vim notes

-## Ctrl-r{register}

-In the insert mode use this to paste content from register 0 for example

-    :h i_CTRL-R

-    <C-r>0

-## Delete, Yank and Put with unnamed register
-### Transposing

-    # transposing two characters
-    xp # to cut and paste it after the cursor since it is a character-wise register.

-    # transposing two lines, paste below the cursor line since it is a line-wise register.
-    ddp

-## Calculations
-Tip 16

-    # Insert mode
-    <C-r>6*35<CR>

-## Inserting unusual characters
-Tip 18

     # Insert mode <C-v>code
     # <C-v>065 is A
     # For hexadecial use u after <C-v>